Last updated on April 14th, 2023 at 11:28 am

 It cannot be printed and that’s why it’s called Digital Currency.
-Bitcoin is created digitally, by a community of people called bitcoin miners which can be joined by anyone because mining bitcoin is the most technical aspect of it, which makes it easier to mine collectively than individually.
+Bitcoin is created digitally, by a community of people called Bitcoin miners which can be joined by anyone because mining Bitcoin is the most technical aspect of it, which makes it easier to mine collectively than individually.
 Bitcoins are ‘mined’, using computing power in a distributed network.

 However, these coins can be divided into smaller parts (the smallest divisible amount is one hundred millionth of a bitcoin and is called a ‘Satoshi’, after the founder of bitcoin).

-What Makes Bitcoin Different Fiat Currencies?
+What Makes Bitcoin Different from Fiat Currencies?

-One of the major things that make bitcoin different from Naira and other conventional currencies is Decentralization, it’s used to make purchases electronically.
+One of the major things that make Bitcoin different from Naira and other conventional currencies is Decentralization, it’s used to make purchases electronically.

-It’s not controlled like other existing normal currencies like naira, dollars, euros that are consistently controlled by the government.
+It’s not controlled like other existing normal currencies like naira, dollars, and euros that are consistently controlled by the government.

-Nobody or institution controls the bitcoin network.
+Nobody or institution controls the Bitcoin network.
 No bank controls it.

 Major Characteristics Of Bitcoin

-Major features that make bitcoin unique from fiat currencies are:
+Major features that make Bitcoin unique from fiat currencies are: